We found 5 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield HMO near

 Relevant Interests: , colon problems

 All Interests: Colon Problems

-Dr. Dale Burleson is a medical specialist in general surgery and colon & rectal surgery.
-Patient ratings for Dr. Burleson average 3.5 stars out of 5.
-Dr. Burleson's clinical interests include diverticular disease, crohn's disease, and colorectal cancer screening.
+Dr. Dale Burleson works as a general surgeon and colon and rectal surgeon in Plano, TX and Frisco, TX.
+His areas of expertise include the following: diverticular disease, crohn's disease, and colorectal cancer screening.
 Dr. Burleson is rated 3.5 stars out of 5 by his patients.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-He attended Texas A & M Health Science Center College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Kansas for residency.
-Dr. Burleson has received professional recognition including the following: Texas Super Doctors.
-Dr. Burleson (or staff) speaks Spanish and Italian.
-He is affiliated with Baylor Scott & White Health, Texas Health Presbyterian Hospital Dallas, and Texas Health Presbyterian Hospital Plano.
-New patients are welcome to contact Dr. Burleson's office for an appointment.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He is a graduate of Texas A & M Health Science Center College of Medicine.
+He trained at a hospital affiliated with the University of Kansas for residency.
+Dr. Burleson has received the following distinction: Texas Super Doctors.
+Dr. Burleson (or staff) speaks the following foreign languages: Spanish and Italian.
+His professional affiliations include Baylor Scott & White Health, Texas Health Presbyterian Hospital Dallas, and Texas Health Presbyterian Hospital Plano.
+Dr. Burleson welcomes new patients.